Here’s a look at the Jewish holiday Yom Kippur, the Day of Atonement.

-October 8-9, 2019 - Yom Kippur began at sundown on October 8 and ended at nightfall on October 9.
+October 4-5, 2022 - Yom Kippur begins at sundown on October 4 and ends at nightfall on October 5.

 The Day of Atonement is considered the most important and sacred of Jewish religious holidays.
 It falls on the 10th day of the Jewish lunar month of Tishrei.

-The dates in the Jewish calendar known as the “10 days of repentance” begin with Rosh Hashanah (New Year’s) and end with Yom Kippur.
+The dates on the Jewish calendar known as the “10 days of repentance” begin with Rosh Hashanah (New Year’s) and end with Yom Kippur.

-On Yom Kippur, Jews atone for their sins from the past year.
+On Yom Kippur, Jewish people atone for their sins from the past year.
 They ask for forgiveness from God and from other people.

 It is a day of fasting, repentance and worship.
-In addition to refraining from eating and drinking, observant Jews do not bathe on the holiday, they do not wear leather shoes or gold jewelry and they do not engage in spousal intimacy.
+In addition to refraining from eating and drinking, those observing the holiday do not bathe, they do not wear leather shoes or gold jewelry and they do not engage in spousal intimacy.

 The services during Yom Kippur are held continuously through the day and include readings from the Torah and the reciting of penitential prayers.